RalphTro/epcis-event-hash-generator/README.md

 To calculate the pre-hash string, extract and concatenate EPCIS event key-value pairs exactly according to the following sequence (without any separator, i.e. an empty string between each successive element): First, ALL attribute names/values of ALL EPCIS standard fields (*except recordTime*), are concatenated as one string.
 Thereby, each value is assigned to its key through an equal sign ('=').
 Then, this string is appended by ALL user extensions comprising their key names (namespace followed by a pound sign ('#') and the respective local name), and, if present, the actual value, prefixed by an equal sign ('=').

-Note that all key/value pairs MUST be added in the identical order as specified below (corresponding to the order in which they are specified in the EPCIS standard).
+Note that all key/value pairs MUST be added in the identical order as specified below.
 Data MUST NOT be added if any field is omitted in a given event or does not apply.
 Whitespace at the beginning and end of string values is to be cropped (by the definition of XML).
+Any quantitative values MUST NOT have any trailing zeros (i.e. a quantity of one must be expressed as '1', not '1.0').

 <table>
     <thead>